wichtounet/wichtounet.github.io/posts/2017/07/update-on-deep-learning-library-dll-dropout-batch-normalization-adaptive-learning-rates.rst

 DLL on CPU on my tests).

-Overall, DLL is between 2 and 4 times faster than before and is always the fastest framework on CPU when trained on CPU.
+Overall, DLL is between 2 and 4 times faster than before and is always the fastest framework for neural network training when training is performed on CPU.

 I proposed a talk about these optimizations and performance for Meeting C++ this year, but it has unfortunately not been accepted.
 We also have submitted